Korea University: Traditions

 The Granite Tower Festival (Seoktap Daedongje) is the biggest and most popular annual event at Korea University.
 It takes place every year around May 5, which is the university's founding anniversary.
 The festival began with the first Seoktap Festival on May 5, 1962.
 During the week-long celebration, students, professors, alumni, parents, and local residents come together to honor the university's founding with various events around campus.
 All colleges, departments, and student clubs take part, creating a lively atmosphere where students can enjoy both the academic and social sides of university life.
 Throughout the week, various activities take place, including an academic festival featuring sharp analysis and discussion, a broadcasting festival held in friendly competition with Korea University's longtime rival Yonsei University, and a lively street festival that fills the streets of nearby Chamsal-gil.
 Each night, around four celebrity performers entertain the crowd in Minju-Gwangjang (민주광장), the plaza in front of Woodang Hall.
 The festival culminates on the final day with Ipselenti Jiya, the university's most popular cheering festival, where students gather at Nokji Field (녹지운동장) to sing Korea University's cheers, dance, and enjoy performances by Korean artists.

 April 18 Marathon (418 민주대장정) is a marathon honoring the students who were assaulted in the "April 18th Korea University student assault incident."
 3,000 Korea University students gathered on April 18, 1960, in a peaceful demonstration against the rigged presidential election of Syngman Rhee on March 15, demanding rightful democracy.
 The government mobilized organized gangster groups to forcefully shut down this demonstration, injuring and incarcerating many.
 Korea University students take great pride in being one of the most active participants in Korean modern history, and the April 18 Marathon is one of the ways in which they honor their seniors who strived for a better future.

 Ipselenti - Cry of "Ji Ya" (입실렌티- 지.야의 함성) is a cheering festival that is held by the Korea University Cheerleaders on the last and biggest night of Seoktap Daedongje (Granite Tower University Festival).
 Students gather in the Nokji Field and sing Korea University's cheering songs, dance along and enjoy.
-Some of the country's best-known singers are also invited to perform there; Blackpink, Twice, Psy, Be-Why, AKMU, Red Velvet, 2NE1 being some of them.
+Some of the country's best-known singers are also invited to perform there; Blackpink, Twice, Psy, Le Serrafim, TXT, Red Velvet, 2NE1 being some of them.
 "Ipselenti" is part of Korea University's slogan that has been used since Bosung College, and "Ji" and "Ya" mean jiseong and yaseong (wisdom and wildness).

-Media publications

-First published in 1947, The Korea University Weekly is the longest-running college newspaper in South Korea.
-Produced and distributed weekly by KU students every Monday, it serves as a platform where students, professors, and staff share perspectives and engage with various social issues.
-The publication reflects student viewpoints on society and current events.